 Before you go, here are a few tips on keeping safe.

+Okay, you're all psyched up to go glacier hiking.
+But before you run off into the ice, here are a few things to think about.
 Glaciers can contain deep crevasses and other unexpected hazards.
 For this reason, it’s always advised to travel with an experienced guide who knows the glacier well.

 Glacier hiking typically requires special equipment, such as crampons, spiked footwear and an ice axe.
 This equipment will usually be provided to you by your glacier hiking tour guide.